Agenda

 Derek Sikora, CTO and Co-Founder, Vita Industrial

-Our session is designed as an interactive fireside chat featuring seasoned contractors based on projects in Minnesota from Mortenson and PCL.
+Our session is designed as an interactive fireside chat featuring a seasoned contractor based on projects in Minnesota from C.S.
+McCrossan.
 Together with the audience, we explore how use of technology impacts construction job site safety, worker productivity, and project efficiencies.
 This format allows for a dynamic exchange of real-world experiences and practical insights, complemented by Vita Industrial client case studies from the Minnesota area.

 2:15 PM – 2:45 PM